agoldis/webpack-require-from/README.md

 The plugin will invoke `console.error` when the method name you defined in `replaceSrcMethodName`, `methodName` or `variableName` cannot be detected.
 Turning this option on will suppress the error messages.

+## `disableCss (default: false)`

+Disable plugin for css files.
+Tthis option is useful if your project includes mini-css-extract-plugin or extract-css-chunks-webpack-plugin.
+These plugins provide their own way of setting public path.

 ## Defining gobaly available methods and variable

 When your JS code is executed in browser, the variable/methods whose names you mention as `variableName`, `methodName` or `replaceSrcMethodName` value, should be set **before** the first call to `require.ensure()` or `import()` is executed.